-Failure to have listed an existing spouse or children at the time of your entry in the Diversity Visa lottery will result in the denial of your visa and visas for your family.
+Failure to have listed an existing spouse or children or errors in your personal data at the time of your entry in the Diversity Visa lottery will result in the denial of your visa and visas for your family.
 Any fees paid to the U.S. government in support of your visa application(s) are nonrefundable.
 If you failed to include a child who had already been born, or a spouse to whom you were married when you entered the lottery, you should not proceed with the visa application.
-You can review the eligibility requirements at travel.state.gov.
+You can review the eligibility requirements online.